-Risk & Impact Risk Climate Mitigating Actions Regulatory Regulatory The risk of adverse regulatory changes and the impact that these may have on the financial and business model of the Group.
+The risk of adverse regulatory changes and the impact that these may have on the financial and business model of the Group.
 Failure to comply with regulations could result in enforcement actions, legal liabilities, damage to the Group's reputation and loss of shareholder support.

-Some of the important regulatory risks facing the Group are related to the Integrated Single Electricity Market (I-SEM), price caps in the energy sector, the new auction process introduced for capacity payments for power plants and the Climate Action plan; the changing regulatory landscape which is driving increased biomass usage in Edenderry Power station with resulting supply chain and cost implications. <> When developing its strategic plan, the Group ensures that plans to deal with the regulatory risks facing the businesses are developed and implemented where possible.
+Some of the important regulatory risks facing the Group are related to the Integrated Single Electricity Market (I-SEM), the new auction process introduced for capacity payments for power plants and the Climate Action plan; the changing regulatory landscape which is driving increased biomass usage in Edenderry Power station with resulting supply chain and cost implications.

+ate Mitigating Actions

+When developing its strategic plan, the Group ensures that plans to deal with the regulatory risks facing the businesses are developed and implemented where possible.
 Through innovation and supply chain developments, the Group continues to tackle regulatory change that is impacting on the operating performance of the businesses.
 Capital investment has been approved to address certain regulatory risks.
 In some cases when dealing with regulatory risks the Group has no option but to accept these risks.